Paul Vautin: Manly-Warringah Sea Eagles

 Following the grand final victory in 1987, he traveled with Manly to England for the 1987 World Club Challenge against their champions, Wigan.
 The home side won a try-less game 8–2 at Central Park.
 During the match, Vautin was tackled over the sideline in front of the main grandstand.
 After easily being the best side in the Sydney competition during the year, and after the unbeaten 1986 Kangaroo tour of Great Britain and France, the Manly players later admitted to over-confidence and took the game far too lightly, treating the trip more as a holiday than anything serious and actually continued their grand final celebrations while in England.

 St. Helens

 Vautin and Manly teammate Michael O'Connor both signed to play for the Alex Murphy coached St. Helens during the 1988–89 Rugby Football League season on 2 August 1988.
-Fatty would go on to captain St. Helens in his last match for them, a 27–0 loss to Wigan in the 1989 Challenge Cup Final played on 29 April 1989 at Wembley Stadium in front of 78,000 fans.
+Vautin would go on to captain St. Helens in his last match for them, a 27–0 loss to Wigan in the 1989 Challenge Cup Final played on 29 April 1989 at Wembley Stadium in front of 78,000 fans.
 It was the first time since 1952 that a team had been held scoreless.
-Vautin played 21 games for St. Helens in 1988–89 and made his début in English club football on 9 October 1988 in a 30–22 win over Hull Kingston Rovers at Craven Park in Hull.
+Vautin played 21 games for St. Helens in 1988–89 and made his début in English club rugby on 9 October 1988 in a 30–22 win over Hull Kingston Rovers at Craven Park in Hull.